TONGPANG521/dataset/code/GoogleNet/README.md

-During both the training and testing phases
+During both the training and testing phases, the official GoogleNet model was employed and directly loaded through torchvision.
+The model module implemented in this work is based on the official GoogleNet architecture, enabling independent exploration of the model's structural configuration.